commonsguy/cwac-presentation/README.markdown

 [the CWAC-Layouts project](http://github.com/commonsguy/cwac-layouts) to help you display a `Presentation` based upon mirrored content from the main screen

+- `PresentationService`, for showing content on an external display from the background, even if your primary UI is destroyed or otherwise not in the foreground

 Installation
 ------------
 This Android library project is